 If you practice Astanga yoga in a traditional shala you will eventually become aware of the lunar phases (if only because of the moon day closures).
 And once you know where the moon is at, you might notice that this phase or that affects your energy levels, or your strength, or your mood.
 It’s worth noting these things rather than piling too much meaning onto them.
 It’s definitely worth journaling them.
 After all, the moon has a gravitational pull on all the earth’s water (and, just like the planet, we are composed largely of water)!

-Our reproductive cycles tend to follow the lunar month and most women menstruate around the new or full moons (rather than in between).
+Our reproductive cycles tend to follow the lunar month.
 Lots of women rest from asana for the first few days of their period because it can be uncomfortable (traditional teachers might go as far as to recommend this).
 Observing a couple of moon days per month allows people who don’t menstruate to rest as well.
 But the days don’t need to be set in stone.
 If you are new to the practice and spending less than five days a week on the mat, don’t worry about moon days (unless they appeal to you).
 If you practice all week but your schedule means that you have more time to practice on a moon day than one of the days either side of it then by all means “move the moon!”

-Two of this month’s moon days are an interesting case in point, falling on Saturdays.
+Some moon days fall on popular rest days such as Saturdays.
 If Saturday is one of your regular rest days already then you might feel robbed of the extra lie – ins.